 - We will continue to provide a healthy school meal for all children in primaries 1 to 3 – around 134,000 pupils – helping improve their health and ability to learn, and saving parents £380 per child per year.
 And by 2021 we will provide free meals to all 2, 3 and 4 year olds who benefit from increased nursery provision.

 - Our ambition is for Scotland to be the first ‘Daily Mile’ nation with roll out to nurseries and schools across the country.
 Every school will be offered help to become a Daily Mile school, with over half a million children in over 3,000 of Scotland’s schools now walking or running a mile each day.

 - We have appointed Scotland’s first National Chef, Gary Maclean, to promote the benefits of healthy food for our physical, mental and social well being.

-- We will launch a new Active Scotland Delivery Plan with a wide range of actions across all sectors, including strengthening Community Sport Hubs and improving opportunities for older people in care to be physically active.
+- We have launched a new Active Scotland Delivery Plan with a wide range of actions across all sectors, including strengthening Community Sport Hubs and improving opportunities for older people in care to be physically active.